Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

-For this challenge lauched by the DGSE and Root-Me PRO on 2025, the main objective was to find a member from the malicious group NullVastation, in order to doing that, I needed to solve some challenges that 1 allow to access to the final challenge (OSINT) and 2 leak some info about this mysterious member, here is every notes I take during this chase
+For this challenge launched by the DGSE and Root-Me PRO on 2025, the main objective was to find a member of the malicious group NullVastation, in order to do that, I needed to solve some challenges that 1) allowed access to the final challenge (OSINT) and 2 leaked some info about this mysterious member, here are all the notes I took during this chase

 ## 1 : IA